ciur/papermerge/README.md

 reusable pieces.
 Each of resulting reusable package was moved one by one into [Papermerge Organization](https://github.com/papermerge).

-Again, this repository is central place to keep track of Papermerge issues.
+Again, this repository is the central place to keep track of Papermerge issues.

 ## Documentation and Other Resources